open menu icon

 The LSAC GPA scale is used by the Law School Admission Council through its Credential Assembly Service (CAS) to standardize undergraduate grades for law school admissions.
 This conversion ensures that applicants from different universities and grading systems are evaluated fairly using a single academic standard.

-Below is a clear, simplified overview of the LSAC GPA conversion scale.
-It reflects how letter grades and percentage-based grades are translated into LSAC's CAS GPA system.
+Below is a simplified overview of how letter grades and percentage ranges convert into the LSAC CAS GPA system.

 LSAC GPA Value Letter Grade Typical Percentage Range Academic Meaning